-How to Get There & Getting Around
+How to Get to Florianopolis & How to Get Around

 Florianopolis has easy access to any major Brazilian city via bus or flight.
 The main bus terminal is located right by the historic center, and there is an international airport just south of there.

 Florianopolis is large, as we’ve mentioned.
 It helps to have uber and some data to be able to call it when cabs are hiding (Uber also tends to be much cheaper).
 If you’re only in Florianopolis for a few days, we recommend using uber or a cab.
 Renting a car is an option but parking near the beach is always a nighmare.
 Public transportation easily doubles your time (if you’re lucky not to get caught on a looping highway like we did!) but is very cheap at ~R$4 ($1USD) per one way trip.

 Florianopolis is huge and expect traffic to be horrendous, especially around the summer months (January and February).
 To cut down on travel time, it is useful to pick an accommodation that is close to where you want to go.
 Like REALLY close.
 We recommend staying in Barra da Lagoa (Barra Beach Club is a great choice) or in the Armação area.

 We stayed in Lagoa de Concepção, and while it’s central, getting from the center of the island to the places we listed above is a pain because of all the reasons we’ve just listed.

 - Headed East?
 You’re a 4 hour bus ride from the park-filled metropolis of Curitiba.

 - Headed North?
 An overnight bus will get you to Sao Paolo in 12 hours.
 From Sao Paulo, you can easily get to Rio de Janeiro, or stop at Paraty or Ilha Grande before that!